tailhook/procboss/doc/bossctl.rst

     do in-place restart of bossd and recover child process' info (useful for configuration reloading and updating of bossd binary)

+reload

+    currently mapped to ``explode``, will probably be implemented in future as as a more pretty way to reload configuration

 reopenlog

     reopen log files, in case some external tool removed or rotated it